Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The COVID Shock and its Aftermath in the Absence of Monetary Policy

 \begin{enumerate}[{Case} (i)] \item After the impact of only the COVID shock, the economy remains operational with full capacity but experiences a persistent and high inflation that peaks at 15.5\% and only starts to recede by the end of 2023, with significant fluctuations that persist for a few years (Figure \ref{fig:baseline_shockeffects_nopolicy}, blue).
 All other observables return to their pre-shock levels by the end of 2023, with small oscillations around the steady state in accordance with the Inactive Central Bank scenario without shocks. \item When adding the supply chain shock (Figure \ref{fig:baseline_shockeffects_nopolicy}, orange), the dynamics remain very similar: the economy returns to its steady state without fiscal or monetary policy.
 Remarkably, inflationary dynamics are almost identical, albeit with a slightly higher peak value (16.0\%) reached slightly earlier in 2023.
 The biggest difference is the prolongation of the recovery period, which leads to a steeper real wage dip. \item Taking now the energy price shock into consideration, the situation abruptly changes.
-Initially, we observe a short and strong deflation period due to the steep drop in energy prices, increasing real wages, supply-demand imbalance and the fragility of firms due to the decreased prices.\footnote{ We consider here a direct price-shock transmission.
+Initially, we observe a short deflation period due to the steep drop in energy prices, increasing real wages, supply-demand imbalance and the fragility of firms due to the decreased prices.\footnote{ We consider here a direct price-shock transmission.
 In practice, energy is purchased in various forms and often with inventories and financial contracts to insure against price volatility.
 In this respect, it might make more sense to define the effective price of energy $p_e(t)$ in the production process as an exponential moving average of the WTI spot price.
 This would smooth out the initial dip and lead to more realistic inflation time series.
-We leave this for a later study.} Immediately following this, we observe an explosion in inflation with a peak of 22.7\%.
-Firms fragility increases due to the price shock which causes bankruptcies (peaking at 10 \% rate), unemployment and a decrease of wages.
-In the long run, this disruption is so strong that wages cannot recover.
+We leave this for a later study.} Immediately following this, we observe an explosion in inflation peaking at 23.2\% mid-2023.
+Firms fragility increases due to the price shock which causes bankruptcies (peaking at 3 \% rate), unemployment and a decrease of wages.
+In the long run, this disruption is so strong that wages recover only very slow.
 This starts a feedback cycle of low demand that leads to a decrease of output, which causes a reduction in savings and therefore demand drops.
-This feedback cycle consistently increases unemployment, and decreases savings and wages, which eventually ends in a collapse of the economy. \end{enumerate}
+This feedback cycle consistently increases unemployment, and decreases savings and wages, which takes the economy significantly longer than 10 years to recover fully with a high and persistent unemployment between 6\%-8\%. \end{enumerate}